 The growth agenda

 Claudette Knight, Meridian’s Vice President of Talent Management and Development, said the credit union is focused on expanding and making more Ontarians aware of its unique brand of cooperative banking.
 To that end, Meridian has successfully completed two takeovers in the past seven years, including the purchase of 19 branches from Desjardins Credit Union in 2011 to add $1.4 billion in assets.
-In addition, Meridian opened three new locations in Ontario last year, and plans to open even more.
+In addition, Meridian opened three new locations in Ontario in 2014, and plans to open even more.
 So what is Meridian’s secret?

 “I think the key to our success has been our employees’ ability to live the brand,” said Knight.
 She noted that the company’s CEO has often said Meridian’s “secret sauce” is that it excels at providing customer-members with superior relationship-based financial services.
 According to Knight, the company looks at every decision through the eyes of its members to see if it passes the acid test of bringing value and staying true to its brand promise of “having our members’ backs.”
 She emphasized that employees live that brand promise every day through the provision of exceptional service and by treating every member with respect, regardless of their net worth.